koldunchik/rate-limit-example/README.md

 # Rate Limit Example #

-50 requests per 60 seconds using Token Bucket Algorithm
+50 requests per 60 seconds

 For each IP address:
-* 3000 tokens are available for 60 seconds window
+* 3000 tokens are available initially
 * 1 request costs 60 tokens
 * 50 new tokens are issued every second

 ## Notes

-Bucket4j is used for Token Bucket Algorithm implementation

-Google Guava is used for high performance thread-safe caching
+Google Guava is used for high performance thread-safe caching with access expiration

 ## How to run ##
 `mvn clean package`